 Travel restrictions and entry stops

-The total number of Corona infections in Australia is more than 27,000 and 905 people have passed away, due to the virus.
-Much of the contamination was concentrated in the city of Melbourne, in the state of Victoria.
-Strict lockdown measures have allowed the Australians to contain the virus and reduce the number of infections.
-In Victoria, the previously imposed lock-down restrictions have now been lifted.
+The total number of Corona infections in Australia is more than 28,900 and 909 people have passed away, due to the virus.
+And the country has recorded 25,486 recoveries.
+Strict lockdown measures were put in place to contain the virus and reduce the number of infections.
+Since numbers declined, these measures have been slowly lifted.

 Travellers who are staying in Australia on a temporary visa and need to stay in the country longer than expected, due to current circumstances, should apply for an extension before it expires.
 More information about this can be found on the site of the Australian Government.

-The states of Queensland, Western Australia, South Australia and Tasmania are slowly starting to re-open their internal borders.
+All states have or are planning to re-open their internal borders.
+And domestic travel within Australia is starting to resume.
 Detailed information on rules and restrictions per state can be found here.
 Availability of public transport varies per state.

-Travellers arriving in Australia must undergo a mandatory quarantine in a designated hotel for 14 days.
+Upon arrival, you may be health screened.
+Afterwards, you are required to fulfil a 14 day mandatory quarantine period in a designated hotel, unless you have arrived from New Zealand.
 More information about the regulations surrounding the COVID-19 virus in Australia can be found here.

-The total number of Coronavirus infections in New Zealand is over 1900, of which 25 people have passed away, due to the virus.
-The city of Auckland was a major source of infection.
-The strict measures that followed have ensured that a new outbreak has been contained.
+The total number of Coronavirus infections in New Zealand is currently 2336, of which 25 people have passed away, due to the virus.
+The strict measures that were put in force have ensured that a new outbreak has been contained.